kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/hooks/use-media-query.md

 # useMediaQuery

-Drop in replacement for media query detection and browser matchMedia.
+Drop in replacement for media query detection and browser matchMedia as a React hook.

 ## Features